fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 update .gitignore and add __pycache__ folder
 ```

-Click on the `Open Editor` button and open the `~/bootkon/calendar-app-lab` directory in VSCode.
+Click on the `Open Editor` button and navigate to the Source Control view in VSCode.
 Review changes that you made so far:

 <img src="../img/2c41f8b842573384.png" alt="2c41f8b842573384.png"  width="624.00" />